yaojenkuo/ApplicationInR/diamondsROC/README.md

 ## 1. Drawing ROC Curves in R with ROCR Package

-The highlights of this applications are:
+The highlights of this application are:

 * Size matters, we can predict whether if the diamond is expensive by using only one predictor: carat.
 * How to draw a Kernal Density Curve in R.